How to get rid of birds in attic

 Once you are confident that the birds have left the attic, seal the entry points using the chosen materials.
 Pay attention to any gaps or cracks near the borders of the openings, ensuring they are thoroughly sealed to prevent re-entry.

-See also How to find your dbs number
+See also How to become an atc

 In addition to sealing the entry points, it is important to address any underlying attractions that may be drawing birds to your attic.
 This might include sources of food, water, or shelter.
 Remove or secure any potential sources to discourage the birds from returning.